KishanPatel17/RapidResQ/README.md

 # RapidResQ 🚒🔥
-RapidResQ is a firefighter-focused GIS mapping app built in C++ (ECE297, UofT).
-Features include hydrant/building/weather layers, night mode, A routing, and optimization.
-Designed for speed, clarity, and split-second decision making.
-(Docs only)
+Firefighter-focused GIS mapping app (ECE297, UofT) with hydrant/building/weather layers, night mode, A routing, and optimization.
+Our courier/TSP solution outperformed the TA's best benchmark.
+Docs only; code not included.

 > **Note**: This repository documents the project only. **Source code is not included** per course policy.